CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 ### Shove

 Shove an enemy in a desired direction.

-Base 5 feet of shoving.
-Each point in STR gains 5 feet.
-Each point in Lift gains 2.5 feet.
-For each size category the opponent is smaller than you, double the distance of the shove.
+The distance of the Shove is dependant off the shoving character's Lift.
+The character can either roll a Lift check or take the average amount of wins rounded down.
+For each win achieved, a character can shove a creature 5 feet.
 For each size category the opponent is larger than you, half the distance.
 Narrator's discretion to change this distance (i.e. humanoid sized creature weighs as much as a Large category creature as it is made of pure metal/stone).

 ### Grapple